 The Childbirth Archive is designed to provide access to childbirth stories; it is not a medical advice site.
 New mothers receive enough welcome and unwelcome advice.
 If you do think you are having a medical emergency or if something does not feel right, contact you doctor.
 Trust yourself and take yourself seriously.

 If you have any questions or would like to contribute to the Childbirth Archive, please visit our GoFundMe

 If you would like to add your story to the archive, please visit our "Archive Your Story" page.

-The complete collection of transcripts maintained by The Childbirth Archive
+The complete collection of oral histories maintained by The Childbirth Archive